Jollywatt/typst-fletcher/src/utils.typ

 	}
 	let (first, last) = (values.at(0), values.at(-1))

-	// avoids division by zero when numerator and denominator both vanishe let div(a, b) = if calc.abs(a) < 1e-3pt { 0 } else { a/b }
+	// avoids division by zero when numerator and denominator both vanish let div(a, b) = if calc.abs(a) < 1e-3pt { 0 } else { a/b }

 	if value < first {